graphia-app/graphia-app.github.io/guide/section3/2_transforms_visualisation_analyses.md

 ## Transforms

 Graph transformation is a central concept in Graphia.
 Transforms are a range of processes by which a graph is modified to produce a new graph or calculate a new attribute.
 Graphia incorporates a wide range of options that allow an analyst to perform a sophisticated range of data transformations and analyses.
-These include processes such as graph clustering, edge reduction, node/edge filtering based on attributes, calculation of graph metrics or algorithms that change the structure of a graph.
+These include processes such as graph clustering, edge reduction, node/edge filtering based on attributes, calculation of graph metrics, or algorithms that change the structure of a graph.
 Graphia's interface for performing graph transforms has been designed to be powerful and flexible, the results immediately modifying a graph's structure or appearance.

 The **Add Transform** button can be found in the top right of the graph view.
 From here a list of transforms can be selected (see below).